Oryzon/ApiSkeleton/readme.md

 ## How To Use
 - Git clone this project
 - cd to project and "docker-compose up -d"
-- In .env, configure for your use
+- Copy `.env.sample`, configure for your use
+- Go to the PHP container, and `composer update`
-- Go to the PHP container, in the project and bin/console doctrine:schema:create (or something like this, I don't remember)
+- Still in the PHP container, in the project and `bin/console doctrine:schema:create`
-- Generate JWT keys (with openSSL) and place them in `config/bin`
+- Generate JWT keys (with openSSL) and place them in `config/jwt` :
+  - Execute in PHP container this:
+  - `openssl genrsa -out config/jwt/private.pem -aes256 4096`
+  - `openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem`
 - It's done, you can visit `http://localhost:1025/doc`, and see the magic project.

-(If i've forget something, don't hesitate)
+(You also have a Postman collection export for testing this API)

 ## Documentation
 - [Symfony 5.1 Documentation](https://symfony.com/doc/5.1/components/index.html)